kwonus/Quelle/Quelle-AVX.md

 %format=md %format=default %format=text

-@get format
+@get %format

-The final command would return text.
+The @get format command would return text.
 We call this: "last assignment wins".
 However, there is one caveat to this precedence order: regardless of where in the statement a macro or history invocation is provided within a statement, it never has precedence over a setting that is actually visible within the statement.
-Consider this sequence as an example:

-%similarity=none || precedence_example

-%similarity=85  $precedence_example

-@get similarity

-The final command would return 85, because it was visible in the compound statement.
+Finally, there is a bit more to say about the %similarity setting, because it actually has three components.
+If we issue this command, it actually affects similarity in two distinct ways:

+@similarity=85

+That command is actually a concise way of setting three values.
+It is equivalent to this command

+@similarity=word:85 lemma:85

+That is to say, it similarity is operative for the lexical word and also the lemma of the word.
+While not discussed previously, these two similarities thresholds need not be identical.
+These commands are also valid:

+@similarity = word: 85 lemma: 95

+@similarity = word : 85

+@similarity = word: none lemma: exact

+@similarity = lemma:none

-AVX-Quelle manifests five control names.
+In all, AVX-Quelle manifests five control names.
 Each allows all three actions: ***set***, ***clear***, and ***@get*** verbs.
 Table 12-4 lists all settings available in AVX-Quelle.
 AVX-Quelle can support two distinct orthographies [i.e. Contemporary Modern English (avx/modern), and/or Early Modern English (avx/kjv).

 | Setting    | Meaning                                                      | Values                                                       | Default Value |
 | ---------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------- |